philouail/HUMAN_Ring_Trial/README.md

 3. **Samples** — mixtures from the MetaSci metabolite standard library, so the ground-truth composition of each mixture is known.

+> **This branch is the semi-automated (expert-curated) track.** Labs manually
+> review the automatic evidence, SIRIUS scores the human-curated peaks, and the
+> downstream analysis quantifies cross-lab reproducibility of the confirmed
+> panel.
+The **fully automatic all-MS2 SIRIUS annotation** and the
+> **spectral-library building** it feeds live on the `main` branch, which carries
+> its own README.

 -----

 ## 📂 Project Structure & Workflow